 Family Care is a Medicaid managed long-term care program for frail elders and adults with disabilities.
 The program provides a wide range of health and long-term care services.

-The IRIS program is a Medicaid Home and Community-Based Services waiver for self-directed long-term supports.
-The program is an option for adults with long-term care needs.
+A Medicaid Home and Community-Based Services waiver for self-directed long-term supports, as an option for adults with long-term care needs.

 Although the terms self-determination and self-directed supports (SDS) are often used interchangeably, they are actually two distinct concepts.
 Self-determination refers to the individual having control over all aspects of his or her life, and exercising basic rights, such as citizenship, liberty, and the pursuit of happiness.
 Participants in long-term care SDS programs are able to hire, supervise, and dismiss their own direct care workers.